torvalds/linux/Documentation/driver-api/device-io.rst

 of_address_to_resource()

-  Automatically sets the ``IORESOURCE_MEM_NONPOSTED`` flag for platforms that require non-posted writes for certain buses (see the nonposted-mmio and posted-mmio device tree properties).
+  Automatically sets the ``IORESOURCE_MEM_ANALNPOSTED`` flag for platforms that require analn-posted writes for certain buses (see the analnposted-mmio and posted-mmio device tree properties).

 of_iomap()